AlexGoesCode/alexgoescode/readme.md

-I am currently seeking a new job opportunity so hit me up :)
+I am currently seeking a new job opportunity in Berlin or remote, so hit me up :)

 reach me at:<br>
 v.kyslik@gmail.com<br>